Junior Tennis Programs

 All classes are supervised by our professional tennis instructors.

-*Register with Coach Chris LeGrand prior to workout.
+*Register with Coach Chris LeGrand for placement in the appropriate workout.
+Call (310) 213–7670

 This 1 and 1/2 hour tennis workout is taught by our expert staff of USPTA Pros with over 100 years of combined tennis experience!
 Players will rotate between coaches in each lesson.
 Each coach will focus on a specific skill enabling the player to optimize his tennis learning experience.
 Each workoutwill include focused instruction, MATCH PLAY, and fun activities with argeted tennis goals.
 Learn shot placement, appropriate strategic plays, and efficient court movement.
-Kids ages 7 to 18 of all levels from beginner to high intermediate are encouraged to participate.
+Kids ages 7 to 18 of all levels from beginner to high intermediate are encouraged to participate, but beginners should have basic knowledege of ground strokes, volleys and serves.
 See the difference in your game!
 Drop In’s welcomed!

 All workouts 4-6 kids per Tennis Pro